 In approach-avoidance tasks, interfaces such as joysticks, mice, and keyboards are commonly used to characterise behavioural performance based on reaction times (Krieglmeyer & Deutsch, 2010; Phaf et al., 2014; Wittekind et al., 2021).
 However, other kinematic measures such as movement speed and acceleration may contribute to a better understanding of approach-avoidance tendencies.
 A good example is the study by Barton et al. (2021), who used the approach-avoidance task to examine a potential bias towards self-owned objects.
 They found a significant bias in reaction time for both congruent (approaching self-owned or avoiding experimenter-owned objects) and incongruent (approaching experimenter-owned or avoiding self-owned objects) mappings.
 However, this bias in movement duration (i.e. distance over time - speed) was only significant for the congruent mapping.
 Therefore, examining different measures of movement can provide a more complete characterisation of the influence that biases can have on behaviour.

+In this technical report, we describe the Kinarm Approach-Avoidance Task (KAAT), a variant of the approach-avoidance task that leverages the capabilities of robotics to better assess behaviour.
 The KAAT has been developed for the Kinarm Endpoint system to provide a wealth of kinematic data to characterize approach-avoidance tendencies.
 The stimuli used in this task can be chosen according to the objectives of study (e.g., approach-avoidance bias for smoking-related images, alcohol-related images, high vs. low-calorie food images, gambling-related images).
 Here, for the sake of illustration, we used stimuli depicting physical activities (e.g., running, swimming) and sedentary activities (e.g., lounging in a hammock, watching TV).
 Participants are given cues to either quickly reach towards the stimulus location (‘Approach’) or to reach in the opposite direction (‘Avoid’).
 The KAAT assesses both arms and quantifies centre-out reaching in 12 different directions to dissociate approach-avoidance tendencies from the bias towards specific arm motions, such as flexion versus extension (Cacioppo et al., 1993) or pushing versus pulling (Chen & Bargh, 1999; Wittekind et al., 2021).
 Resistive loads can be applied during reaches toward certain visual stimuli for the experimental manipulation of physical effort during reaching and for rehabilitation protocols aimed at strengthening or weakening specific approach-avoidance tendencies (Farajzadeh et al., 2023b; Marteau et al., 2012).